You’re viewing a live Unfurl demo — no account needed. Sign up free to make your own →

 Tip 39 · Automatically Document Your Project

-Have Claude create and maintain living documentation alongside the code.
-The three files AI with Avthar generates for every project:
+Have Claude create and maintain three core documents for every project:

 • architecture.md — how the system is structured